 Cathryn Ferencz, Executive Manager, Library Services & Customer Experience, Geelong, Australia

 With 50 places, we have trained up our Branch Librarians and are now moving on to our library officers.
 All new staff undertake Playing your part in the library welcome as part of their induction and feedback to date has been that the course is well received and easy to manage.
 We appreciate having three administrators able to see the Dashboard as they all play a different role in our training.
-One of our senior managers has now embarked on an Advanced course.
+One of our senior managers has now embarked on a manager's course.

 Isabel Millward, Community Librarian- Services, Selwyn District Council, New Zealand